IRL2/nanover-docs/source/concepts/applications.rst

 application is agnostic about the frames being generated on-the-fly or being pre-calculated.

-This application defines a set of fields to describe the semantics of molecular systems within the ``FrameData``.
-It also defines a set of optional commands a server can implement to give the clients some control over how the frames are streamed.
+This application defines a set of fields that describe the semantics of molecular systems within the ``FrameData``.
+It also defines a set of optional commands that a server can implement to give the clients some control over how the frames are streamed.
 Finally, it defines some interactions with the multiplayer application to share where to display the molecular system relative to the